kollampst/ABCIgniteGMS/README.md

    - **BookingServiceTest**: Tests for booking functionality.
    - **ClassServiceTest**: Tests for class creation functionality.
    - **BookingSearchServiceTest**: Tests for searching bookings by member and date range.
-   - **ClassControllerTest**: Tests for REST cntroller to validate APIs.
+   - **ClassControllerTest**: Tests for REST controller to validate APIs.
    - **Others**: Other tests for all the classes.

 ## Configuration